-We used two sources to estimate the costs of education: one that tracks the incremental chance of a child receiving special education following child maltreatment, and a second estimating the incremental cost per year for a child receiving special education in California.
-These studies estimate that the annual cost of receiving special education per year is \$16,800 (as of 2018), and the likelihood of a maltreatment child needing special education is 11 percent.
-This annual cost is adjusted to 2019 dollars, and multiplied by the increased likelihood of a maltreated child receiving special education.
-Thus, we estimate that in 2019 the marginal per-year cost of special education for each survivor of child maltreatment is \$1,280 per child.
+We used two sources to estimate the costs of education: one that tracks the incremental chance of a child receiving special education following child maltreatment,11 and a second estimating the incremental cost per year for a child receiving special education in California.12 These studies estimate that the annual cost of receiving special education per year (for example, \$16,800 as of 2018), and the likelihood of a maltreatment child needing special education (for example, 11 percent in 2018).
+This annual cost is adjusted to the year of the study, and is multiplied by the increased likelihood of a maltreated child receiving special education to arrive at a per-child estimate.

 We then created a timeline, which plots the per year marginal costs per survivor over the average years a child receives special education.
-We assume special education begins at the median age of special education, 8,14 and lasts until the child departs primary education at 18.
-We plot out per-year costs from 2018 through 2027, giving us 10 years of per-year marginal costs.
+We assume special education begins at the median age of special education, 8, 13 and lasts until the child departs primary education at 18.
+We plot out per-year costs, giving us 10 years of per-year marginal costs.

-Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a per-child marginal special education cost of \$16,049 in today's dollars.
-We multiplied the per-child cost by the number of child survivors of maltreatment in 2019.
-This returns a total cost to the education system of \$1.08 billion.
+Finally, we discount future costs using a discount rate of three percent, and add up the discounted costs to arrive at a per-child marginal special education cost in today's dollars.
+We then multiplied the per-child cost by the number of child survivors of maltreatment in the year of the study.